Some data in the market-moving CPI report was released early by the Labor Department

 "In advance of [Wednesday's] CPI and Real Earnings releases, BLS inadvertently loaded a subset of files to the website approximately 30 minutes prior to the release," the BLS said in a brief statement.

-The statement provided little other detail, but noted that the Labor Department agency has notified the Office of Management and Budget and the department's Office of the Inspector General.
+The statement provided few details but noted that the Labor Department agency has notified the Office of Management and Budget and the department's Office of the Inspector General.

 Get South Florida local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC South Florida newsletters.

-"BLS takes its data security seriously and is conducting a full investigation into its procedures and controls to ensure the incident is not repeated," the bureau said.
+"BLS takes its data security seriously and is conducting a full investigation into its procedures and controls to ensure the incident is not repeated," the bureau said in its statement.

 There was no other information provided concerning the early release of the CPI, a key inflation indicator that showed another increase in April, though slightly less than what the Wall Street consensus had anticipated.
 BLS officials did not immediately respond to a request for additional comment Thursday morning.